Marquee Moon (song): Release and reception

 Despite its length, which would typically have been too long for most popular music radio formats, the song was released as a single in the U.K. and was a minor success, reaching number 30 on the UK Singles Chart.
 Because of its length, the song had to be divided between the two sides of a 7" record: "Marquee Moon" (Part I) (3:13) b/w "Marquee Moon" (Part II) (6:45).
 The song was also released in the UK as a limited edition 12" vinyl single.
 A mono recording of the song served as the B-side of the 12" single, and an alternate take was issued in 2003 on the remastered CD version of the album, Elektra/Rhino R2 73920.

 "Marquee Moon" was ranked at number 381 in the 2004 edition of Rolling Stone magazine's list of the 500 greatest songs of all time, and appeared again at number 173 in the list's 2021 edition; Rolling Stone also ranked the song number 41 on its 100 Greatest Guitar Songs list in 2008.
 The guitar bridge from the song is quoted by Elvis Costello in his 1996 song "You Bowed Down".

+Personnel

+Credits are adapted from the album's liner notes.